-Get the skills you need to work in any school, with children or young people.
+Get the skills you need to work in any school, with children or young people by studying the Certificate III in Education Support.
 You could be working one-on-one with a student, or helping out in a class.

 You'll learn how to support the education, learning, and behaviours of children and young people, including students from other cultures and those with disabilities or learning challenges.

 This course is offered on campus, as a traineeship, school-based apprenticeship, and as part of the VETDSS program.

 This course is available as part of the Free TAFE scheme for eligible students.

 Studying during COVID-19 Restrictions